LarsDu/simple_flutter_audio_recorder/lib/README.md

 Optional:
 - [ ] Display the date the file was created
 - [ ] Sort files by date
+- [ ] Sort files by name
 - [ ] Make the slider operate properly
 - [ ] Add next file and previous file buttons
 - [ ] Fill negative space in the app
+- [ ] Make a more visually appealing
+- [ ] Get Tensorflow lite model running for simple speech recognition on device.